 On a side note, you can also consider the Fedora Linux workstation edition with GNOME if you prefer a GNOME-styled desktop.
 In addition, you might consider other Fedora Spins or Fedora Labs if you like a different desktop flavour.

 You can download Fedora KDE Edition here.
 Other downloads with torrent details are present here.

 The second distribution we would like to feature in this list is KDE Neon.
 The KDE Neon is based on the Ubuntu LTS release at its base.
 But the KDE Framework and KDE Applications with KDE Plasma desktop are the latest from the team.
 The primary reason for featuring this is that it is perfect for you if you want a Ubuntu LTS base distribution but want the latest KDE Applications.
 In fact, you can use it for your daily driver for years to come, provided you keep your system up to date.

 In contrast, the Kubuntu LTS releases are also perfect.
 But they may not have the latest KDE Framework or applications.

 You can download the KDE Neon at the below link.
 Make sure to choose the user edition while downloading.

 The Ubuntu LTS releases (with default GNOME Desktop) are the most used Linux Distribution today.
 It’s the most popular, most downloaded and used by users, enterprises and several real-world needs.

-Most of the third-party applications and games primarily target Ubuntu, and you get a much bigger support base compared to the all distribution in this list.
+Most third-party applications and games primarily target Ubuntu, and you get a much bigger support base than all the distributions in this list.
 But the recent trends of decisions from Canonical (Ubuntu’s creator), such as forcing users to adopt Snap and other stuff, may raise a concern for you if you are an advanced user.

 But for casual users who want to browse the internet, watch movies, listen to music and do personal work, you can blindly trust Ubuntu LTS versions as your best Linux distribution.